moayyaed/smartstore-docker-resources/README.md

-This repository contains resources for deploying Smartstore in Docker.
+# Running Smartstore with MySQL in Docker